 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Barbie movies in order: how to watch her animated adventures before the 2023 live action film
+Barbie movies in order: how to watch all 44 of her animated adventures

 Ahead of the July 21 theatrical debut of the Barbie movie, Variety approached director Greta Gerwig and asked "Is the Barbie movie the start of a franchise?"
 Gerwig's response was to deflect, probably because there's no official answer to that, despite talks going on in creative circles.
 The thing is, however, there's already a franchise of Barbie movies.

-Though the Margot Robbie-starring, Ryan Gosling-memefying flick will be Barbie's first live action cinematic offering with a full theatrical run, Mattel has been producing animated Barbie films for over two decades.
+Though the Margot Robbie-starring, Ryan Gosling-memefying flick will be Barbie's first live-action cinematic offering with a full theatrical run, Mattel has been producing animated Barbie films for over two decades.
 If that sounds like a lot to watch, well, that's because it is.
-Fortunately for ineterested parties, Popverse has a handy watch guide for diving into the movies.
-Just be aware: the dive is deep
+Fortunately for interested parties, Popverse has a handy watch guide for diving into the movies.
+Just be aware: the dive is deep.

 How many animated Barbie movies are there?